An opinion piece by Suzanne Hennessey

 So now I’m asking myself if I want to pay a monthly fee to be social.
 Is one more subscription tied to my bank account worth feeling more connected to the world?

-Now, let’s think about this more from a business prospective.
+Now, let’s think about this more from a business perspective.
 What would pricing be for business accounts?
 I imagine they’ll have to pay much more, but would having a Facebook page without being able to promote your ads be enough to get your page noticed?
 If Facebook started seeing less users because of this new, possible version, would it even be worth the effort?

 The Bigger Issue